c4pt000/a-PROTECTED_QR_CODE-QR-code-Encryption-layer-for-QR-codes-in-plainsight-and-machine-vision-and-crypt/README.md

 application authorized QR codes, using a signing key to generate the encryption layer as part of an extended pattern of the already existient QR code pattern generation nested in the QR code

-use to protect sensitive or financial information encoded into a QR code
+used to protect sensitive or financial information encoded into a QR code

 ![s1](https://i.imgur.com/8ySfKAP.jpg)